How to Read a TICA Show Report

 If you're new to TICA, you may not be familiar with the format of the show reports.
 The table format that we use in all the show reports was invented by Ron Klamm many years ago when he and Wendy became editors of the TICA Trend.
 When we started publishing show reports on the TICA Mailing List in 1995, we simply adopted the same format.

 Each report starts with the name of the club and the date of the show, followed by the list of judges.
 For each competitive class, the report contains a table of final awards.
-A complete show report would have six tables: Kittens, Cats, Alters, HHPs, HHP Kittens, and NBCs.
+A complete show report would have eight tables: Kittens, Cats, Alters, HHPs, HHP Kittens, Advanced New Breeds (ANB), Preliminary New Breeds (PNB), and New Traits (NTR).

 Each row in the table contains the name of the cat, the breed of cat (TICA uses two-letter breed name abbreviations), and the final awards won by a particular cat.
 The cats are listed in decreasing order of total score, with the highest scoring cat appearing on the first row, and so on down the list.
 The last row in the table is the lowest scoring cat that won any finals (there may have been some cats that did not win any finals; they are not listed in the report).

 Each column in the table contains the finals awarded in a particular judge's ring.
 The rings are identified by the judges initials at the top of each column.
-In the Trend, the columns are arranged in the order that the rings were listed in the catalog, which is usually the order than the rings were numbered on each day of the show.
+The columns are arranged in the order that the rings were listed in the catalog, which is usually the order that the rings were numbered on each day of the show.

 JUDGES: Gloria Stephens (SP) Don Caruthers (SP) John Pierre Demers (SP)